Updated Feb 02, 2026

 Publishing to App Stores and Web

 With your database and payment systems ready, you can deploy your app to multiple platforms.
-Publishing requires an Adalo plan starting at $45 per month, which supports deployment to web, iOS, and Android from a single build.
+Publishing requires an Adalo plan starting at $36/month, which supports deployment to web, iOS, and Android from a single build with unlimited updates to your published apps.

 For the Apple App Store, you'll need to join the Apple Developer Program for $99 annually and enable Two-Factor Authentication.
 Prepare resized app icons, 4–5 screenshots for each device type, and metadata, including a title (up to 30 characters), subtitle, and a description with keywords like "salon booking" or "haircut appointment."